Keywords: Diffusion Models, Representation Learning, Image Generation, Self-supervised Learning

 TL;DR: We show that established diffusion architectures can be enhanced, by conditioning the decoding process on features learned by themselves.
 It is surprisingly simple to implement, yet jointly improves both FID and linear accuracy.

-Abstract: While diffusion models excel at image synthesis, their generative pre-training has been shown to yield useful representations, paving the way towards unified generative and discriminative learning.
-However, their potential is hindered by an architectural limitation: the model's intrinsic semantic information flow is potentially sub-optimal.
-The features encoding the richest high-level semantics are often underutilized and diluted in decoding layers, impeding the formation of a strong representation bottleneck.
+Abstract: While diffusion models excel at image synthesis, useful representations have been shown to emerge from generative pre-training, suggesting a path towards unified generative and discriminative learning.
+However, suboptimal semantic flow within current architectures can hinder this potential: features encoding the richest high-level semantics are underutilized and diluted when propagating through decoding layers, impeding the formation of an explicit semantic bottleneck layer.

 To address this, we introduce *self-conditioning*, a lightweight mechanism that reshapes the model's layer-wise semantic hierarchy *without external guidance*.
-By aggregating and rerouting the richest intermediate features to guide its own decoding layers, our method concentrates more high-level semantics, concurrently strengthening generative guidance and forming a more discriminative representation.
+By aggregating and rerouting intermediate features to guide subsequent decoding layers, our method concentrates more high-level semantics, concurrently strengthening global generative guidance and forming more discriminative representations.

 Primary Area: unsupervised, self-supervised, semi-supervised, and supervised representation learning